 - Seminars and Colloquium Courses: A slate of both regularly-offered and topics courses, all of which are interdisciplinary and taught by Honors College faculty.

 - Writing Intensive Honors Courses: Writing Intensive (WI) is a university-wide requirement, but there are many courses that fulfill both WI and honors requirements.

-Be sure to check out our semester-by-semester course offerings in our Course Catalog page.
+Be sure to check out our semester-by-semester course offerings on our Honors Courses page.

 Coursework for the Honors Certificate

 Honors College students have several requirements for maintaining membership as outlined here.
 For information about coursework requirements and stipulations for graduating with an Honors Certificate, or participating in the Honors Convocation ceremony, please see our Graduating With Honors page.